CodrinCrismariu/CEEO_AI_Projects/AI Path Follower/readme.md

 ## Introduction

-This document provides an overview of an AI robot built using the Lego Spike Prime platform.
+This document provides an overview of an AI robot built using the LEGO SPIKE Prime platform.
 The robot consists of two motor-driven wheels with encoders and a supporting ball, enabling free movement.
 The robot’s key feature is its ability to retake the same path it learned during a teaching phase without memorizing every point in the path.
 Instead, the robot uses machine learning to generalize the movement and replicate the path effectively.

+Two solutions were developed to achieve this functionality:
+1. **Polynomial Regression**, which offers simplicity and computational efficiency.
+2. **Neural Network Regression**, which uses a more complex model to capture trends in the data.

 ## System Design